Vice President, Strategic Communications & Responsibility

-Cait DeBaun is Senior Director of Strategic Communications at the American Gaming Association (AGA).
-In her role, DeBaun develops and leads integrated communications strategies to promote the social and economic value of the $261 billion U.S. casino gaming industry.
+Cait DeBaun is vice president, strategic communications and responsibility at the American Gaming Association (AGA).
+DeBaun leads the AGA’s responsibility efforts and integrated communications strategies to promote the social and economic value of the $261 billion gaming industry.

-DeBaun started her career at Ogilvy Public Relations where she led integrated, national social change efforts for federal government campaigns and programs for the Centers for Disease Control and Prevention, National Institutes of Health and Department of Health and Human Services.
+DeBaun started her career at Ogilvy Public Relations where she led integrated, national social change efforts for the Centers for Disease Control and Prevention, National Institutes of Health, and U.S. Department of Health and Human Services.

-DeBaun and her work have been recognized by PR News, Public Relations Society of America, Washington Women in PR and the American Society of Association Executives.
-A graduate of American University, DeBaun currently lives in Washington, D.C. with her husband and son.
+DeBaun and her work have been recognized by PR News, Public Relations Society of America, Washington Women in PR, and the American Society of Association Executives.
+A graduate of American University, DeBaun lives in Washington, D.C. with her husband and two children.